-The District presently contains approximately 373 acres of land (276 developable acres) located in the northwest portion of El Paso County approximately 15 miles east of the central area of the City of El Paso, Texas.
-The District is located just east of Loop 375 and is approximately three miles from the intersection of Interstate Highway 10, the major freeway through El Paso, Texas, and Eastlake Boulevard to its intersection with Emerald Park Drive.
-See "AERIAL PHOTOGRAPH" herein.
+The District presently contains approximately 380 acres of land located in the east portion of El Paso County approximately 15 miles east of the central area of the City of El Paso, Texas (the "City").
+The District is located just east of Loop 375 and is approximately one mile from the intersection of Interstate Highway 10, the major freeway through El Paso, Texas, and Eastlake Boulevard to its intersection with Paseo del Este Boulevard, then east approximately one half mile on Paseo del Este Boulevard.
+The District lies totally within the exclusive extraterritorial jurisdiction of the City.